lamb0tiana/SymfonyUX-with-React/Readme.md

 What I did:

-1. Custom REST API (backend) wit Serialization/deserialization concept for handling data.
+1. Custom REST API (backend) with Serialization/deserialization concept for handling data.
 2. Data validation and one voter for setting player worth.
 3. Some API routes are protected with an api firewall.
 4. I had to implemented authentication with JWT authentication for buy and sell players use case.